Vonage/vbc-developer/_use_cases/en/delete_recordings_by_date.md

 ## CRON Job
 The final step is to delete the call recordings every week using a CRON job.
 This way, we will not have to run these functions manually.
 A CRON is way to run scripts periodically at fixed times, dates, or intervals.
 You can create a CRON job locally by first running `crontab -e` on a OSX/Linux based system.

 For a Windows machine:

 * Log on with a privileged account, e.g. Administrator
 * Go to Start > Control Panel > System and Security > Administrative Tools > Task Scheduler
 * In the right panel click on Create Basic Task

 Our CRON job will run every 7 days.
-An here is what the CRON job will look like
+An here is what the CRON job will look like:

 ```bash
 * * 7 * * delete_recordings.py >/dev/null 2>&1
 ```

 The [`delete_vbc_recordings.py`](https://gist.github.com/tbass134/03342bf8bd0c047ca54cc50906e3b828) is a script that will delete both the call recordings and on demand call recordings that are older than 7 days.
 Take a look at https://crontab-generator.org/ to create your own CRON job.

 ## Conclusion